 |Interest rate||0.10% ($0 and over)|

-Up’s Saver Account comes with a 1.85% maximum interest rate for users who make five card purchases a month, plus a handy round up tool to boost your savings even more - impressive enough to land it a 2019 and 2020 Mozo Experts Choice Award.
+Up’s Saver Account comes with a 1.60% maximum interest rate for users who make five Up card purchases a month, plus a handy round up tool to boost your savings.
+Those features were impressive enough to land it both a 2019 and 2020 Mozo Experts Choice Award.
 For even more details check out our Saver Account review.

-There’s plenty to choose from when it comes to standout features with Up, but here are a few that we thought were pretty neat.
+There’s plenty to choose from when it comes to standout features with the Up app, but here are a few that we thought were pretty neat.

 One area in which Up has really put a lot of time into is providing customers with much richer, more useful insights to help better understand where their money is going and where they can save.
 Some of Up's insight features include:

 Banking technology and spending insights are one thing, but Up are also serious about helping Aussies save.
-And if anything shows that intent, it’s the seriously competitive 1.85% special interest rate (when 5 card purchases are made each month) that Up are currently offering on their Saver Account.
+And if anything shows that intent, it’s the seriously competitive 1.60% maximum interest rate (when 5 card purchases are made each month) that Up are currently offering on their Saver Account.

-Aside from that rate, Up have also developed their very own optional round up tool which takes every transaction made through the Up Everyday Account, rounds it up to the nearest $1 and deposits it into the Up Saver Account.
+Aside from that rate, Up have also developed their very own optional round up tool which takes every transaction made through the Up Everyday Account, rounds it up to the nearest $1 and deposits it into an Up Saver Account of your choice.
 For example, 50c from that $3.50 flat white you buy every morning at the cafe would be instantly transferred to your savings account.

 Up haven’t forgotten that Australians love to travel, which is why they’ve made sure that the Up Debit Mastercard can be taken overseas as a low cost companion thanks to the 0% foreign transaction fee.
 And travellers who need to take out cash from an ATM will be happy to know that they won't be charged any overseas ATM fees, at least not from Up.

-They also make your spending overseas really clear, with transactions in the Up app displayed both in Australian dollars and the foreign currency you made the purchase in.
+They also make the spending that you do overseas really clear, with transactions in the Up app displayed both in Australian dollars and the foreign currency you made the purchase in.

-From spending insights and the latest payment options to bank and savings accounts which already rank among the best in Australia, there’s no doubt that Up has a heap of great features that will make it an appealing option for many Aussies - particularly those that rank banking technology highly.
+From spending insights, the latest payment options, international money transfers, and bank and savings accounts which already rank among the best in Australia, there’s no doubt that Up has a heap of great features and products that will make it an appealing option for many Aussies - particularly those who rank banking technology highly.

-But while it is a genuine, functioning banking option, Up may not yet offer the complete range of products (think credit cards, home loans, term deposits) that some Australians will want from a bank.
+But while it is a genuine, functioning banking option, Up doesn't yet offer the complete range of products (think credit cards, home loans, term deposits) that some Australians may want from a bank.
 Nor does it provide those traditional banking services, like branch access and phone banking, which some Aussies still love to use.

 As you’d expect, signing up for Up is a piece of cake - in fact, Up state that it will take just three minutes.
 All you’ll need to do to get started is to download the Up app.